google/WebFundamentals/src/_langs/en/fundamentals/discovery-and-distribution/avoid-mixed-content/fixing-mixed-content.markdown

 {% endlink_sample_button %}

-The `http://` URLs listed in these errors and warnings should be fixed in your sites source, it helps to make a list of these URLs, along with the page you found them on, to help you fix them later.
+The `http://` URLs listed in these errors and warnings should be fixed in your site's source, it helps to make a list of these URLs, along with the page you found them on, to help you fix them later.

 {% include modules/remember.liquid title="Note" list=page.notes.current-page %}